|

 it, you need major eye surgery--- this thing looks like it was designed to resist a nuclear attack, but with the

 inevitable Greek columns and Roman vault.
-Pantheon in a Greek word, meaning "all the Gods", which in
+Pantheon is a Greek word, meaning "all the Gods", which in

 this case means, the Gods of French literature, arts and sciences.
 All the big shots are buried here, in what